Experimental on-device ML in Ente desktop

 Note that this will use quite a bit of CPU - there are some optimizations that we know of but still have to implement - so caveat emptor.
 You can always turn it off in advanced settings if you feel it is interfering in your day to day use of Ente.

-If you have any questions and suggestions on ente's ML integration, or are just technically curious about edge AI, come chat with us on our Discord.
+If you have any questions and suggestions on Ente's ML integration, or are just technically curious about edge AI, come chat with us on our Discord.